dhythm/memorandom/README.md

 git branch -v -r --merged origin/[TARGET_BRANCH]
 ```

-if you want to delete branches that are already merged into the master/main branch.
+if you want to delete branches that are already merged into the master/main branch, you can delete all of them via the following command.
 ```
 git branch -r --merged origin/master | grep -v -e master | xargs -I BRANCHES git branch -d BRANCHES
 ```